Mine77/appchain/README.md

 #### java

-Nervosj, originally adapted from Ethereum Web3j, is a Java library for working with Smart Contract and integrating with clients on Nervos network.
+`Nervosj`, originally adapted from Ethereum Web3j, is a Java library for working with Smart Contract and integrating with clients on Nervos network.

 GitHub Repo: https://github.com/cryptape/nervosj